List of domesticated animals: Domesticated animals

-Tame and partially domesticated animals
+Tame, partially domesticated, and widely captive-bred animals

 Due to the somewhat unclear outlines of what precisely constitutes domestication, there are some species that may or may not be fully domesticated.
-There are also some species that are extensively used or kept as pets by humans, but are not significantly altered from wild-type animals.
-Most animals on this second table are at least somewhat altered from wild-type animals due to their extensive interactions with humans, albeit not to the point that they are regarded as distinct forms (therefore, no separate wild ancestors are noted).
-Many of them could not be released into the wild, or are in some way dependent on humans.
+There are also some species that are extensively commercially used by humans, but are not significantly altered from wild-type animals.
+Many animals on this second table are at least somewhat altered from wild-type animals due to their extensive interactions with humans, albeit not to the point that they are regarded as distinct forms (therefore, no separate wild ancestors are noted) or would be unable to survive if reintroduced to the wild.